sdsc/sdsc-summer-institute-2022/2.5_data_management/LUSTRE.md

 The main components of a Lustre filesystem are:

-- **Metadata Server (MDS)** - Service nodes that manage all metadata operations, such as assigning and tracking the names and storage locations of directories and files on the OSTs.
-There is 1 MDS per filesystem.
+- **Metadata Server (MDS)** - Service nodes that manage all metadata operations, such as assigning and tracking the names and storage locations of directories and files on the OSTs. *There is 1 MDS per filesystem.*
-- **Metadata Target (MDT)** - A storage device where the metadata (name, ownership, permissions and file type) are stored.
-There is 1 MDT per filesystem.
+- **Metadata Target (MDT)** - A storage device where the metadata (name, ownership, permissions and file type) are stored. *There is 1 MDT per filesystem.*
 - **Object Storage Server (OSS)** - Service nodes that run the Lustre software stack, provide the actual I/O service and network request handling for the OSTs, and coordinate file locking with the MDS.
 Each OSS can serve multiple OSTs.
 The aggregate bandwidth of a Lustre filesystem can approach the sum of bandwidths provided by the OSSes.
 There can be 1 or multiple OSSes per filesystem.
 - **Object Storage Target (OST)** - Storage devices where users' file data is stored.
-The size of each OST varies from approximately 7 terabytes (TB) to approximately 22 TB, depending on the Lustre filesystem.
+The size of each OST can vary depending on the Lustre filesystem.
 The capacity of a Lustre filesystem is the sum of the sizes of all OSTs.
-There are multiple OSTs per filesystem.
+There are typically multiple OSTs per filesystem.
 - **Lustre Clients** - Compute nodes that mount the Lustre filesystem, and access/use data in the filesystem.
 There are commonly thousands of Lustre clients per filesystem.

 ![Lustre operations](https://cvw.cac.cornell.edu/parallelio/images/lustreints.jpg)